mazedm80/WildFire_RdNBR/README.md

 * Due to big files the **/output** folder is also ignored

 ## Library
-To run the Rmd file 'rmarkdown' packeg is required.
+To run the Rmd file `rmarkdown` package is required.
 To run the WildFire_RdNBR.Rmd script the `raster` `RStoolbox` `rgdal` and few other packages are required which is included in Script.